IlhamIbrahimli/Ilham8/README.md

 [`./examples/asm`](https://github.com/IlhamIbrahimli/Ilham8/tree/main/examples/asm)
 folder.
 It will contain
 .ilh files.
-(When creating a .ilh file please do not use full stops in the filename otherwise the compiler will use the full name for the .ilhbin file.
+(When creating a .ilh file please do not use full stops in the filename otherwise the compiler will not use the full name when naming the .ilhbin file.)